7-day Attention Reset · v1.0

 At minimum wage, the value of those hours.
 And you didn't get paid for them.

 Measured across early readers who completed the full 7 days.
-Not theory, not anecdote, their own screen-time data.
+Real screen-time data.

 51%